-You've probably heard that small children should not use hot tubs or spas because they are less able than adults to dissipate the heat.
-If you have a hot tub or spa or are visiting a resort with such facilities, you may be wondering whether it is safe to allow your grandchildren to get in.
+Most people have heard that small children shouldn't use hot tubs or spas because they're not able to dissipate the heat as much as adults.
+If you have a hot tub at home or are visiting a resort spa, you may be wondering whether it's safe or not to allow your grandchildren to get in.
 Unfortunately, there's no easy answer.

 Neither the American Association of Pediatrics nor the Consumer Product Safety Commission has issued specific guidelines for hot tub or spa use by children.

-The Center for Disease Control (CDC) advises that children under 5 should not use hot tubs.
+However, the Center for Disease Control (CDC) advises that children under five should not use hot tubs.

-These recommendations are in line with advice published by The Association of Pool and Spa Professionals (APSP).
-This organization also adds these recommendations:
+The former and following recommendations are in line with safety advice published by The Association of Pool and Spa Professionals (APSP):

 - Children should not be allowed in hot tubs unless their heads are completely out of the water when they stand on the bottom of the tub.

-- It's safer for young children to avoid immersing the whole body in the hot tub.
-Many spas have benches or jump seats that allow for partial immersion.
+- It's safer for young children to avoid immersing their whole body in the hot tub.
+Many spas have benches or jump seats that allow partial immersion.

 - Children (and adults) should avoid dehydration by drinking water while using the hot tub.

-Other, even more serious hazards are associated with hot tub use.
+There are additional hazards, some of which that are even more serious than already mentioned, that are associated with hot tub use.

-- Entanglement of hair in the suction fitting of a hot tub is another hazard that can result in drowning.
-Drain covers that reduce the danger of hair entanglement are available, but children should not be allowed to go underwater in a hot tub or play in any way that would bring their hair near the drain cover.
+Of course, drowning is the most serious hazard connected with any body of water, including hot tubs.
+Hot tubs should be equipped with locking covers, and children should never be left unsupervised around them.
+Another hazard is the entanglement of hair in the suction fitting of a hot tub, which can also result in drowning.
+Drain covers that reduce the danger of hair entanglement are available, but children should be advised not to go underwater in a hot tub, or play in any way that would bring their hair near the drain cover.

-- A similar danger is getting caught by the strong suction of a drain.
-Newer hot tubs are equipped with two outlets for each pump, reducing the suction if one outlet is blocked.
-Grandparents who own older hot tubs should consider buying a newer hot tub with two outlets.
-Dome-shaped drain covers also are available to reduce the suction that occurs with flat drain covers.
+Similarly, there is a danger of getting caught by the strong suction of a drain.
+Newer hot tubs are equipped with two outlets for each pump, reducing suction if one outlet is blocked.
+Thus, grandparents who own older hot tubs should consider buying a newer one with two outlets.
+Dome-shaped drain covers also are available, which will reduce the suction that occurs with flat drain covers.